pulibrary/rdss-handbook/meetings.md

 ## Sprint Wrap-Up Meetings

 Every two weeks, on the last day of the sprint being closed out (referred to from here on as the closeout sprint), a sprint wrap-up meeting will be held.
-This meeting is attended by the RDSS team.
+This meeting is attended by the RDSS team as well as cross-team colleagues and the product owner.
 Each meeting will have the following format:

 1. Populate the agenda with the currently-worked epic(s) and any highlighted completed issues from the closeout sprint to review.
 Review these issues as a group.

+1. The product owner demos the functionality of the currently-worked epic(s) for the teams and, along with the Design team, provides feedback on whether the epic is complete and ready to ship to production.
+If it is not determined to be ready to ship to production based on feedback, additional tickets are created for whatever work is required to finish the feature if they do not already exist.

 1. Review in-progress issues and review/QA issues in the closeout sprint.
 Move them to the new sprint as needed.